ELGAS Knowledge Hub

 tankless or continuous flow LPG hot water heater

-How Does a Tankless Water Heater Work?
+How Does a Continuous Gas Hot Water System Work?

-A tankless water heater NZ, sometimes known as continuous gas hot water NZ, works when you open a hot water tap and a sensor detects the flow.
+A tankless gas hot water system, also known as tankless water heater NZ (continuous gas hot water NZ), works when you open a hot water tap and a sensor detects the gas hot water flow.

 Gas Hot Water Cylinder – Gas Hot Water Tank

-Hot water is drawn from the top of the gas water heater tank and replaced with cold water at the bottom because warm water rises.
+Gas hot water is drawn from the top of the gas hot water cylinder (gas hot water tank) and replaced with cold water at the bottom because gas hot water rises.

-When the tank water temperature drops below the thermostat set point, the gas water heater works by having the burner run until the temperature recovers to the set point.
+When the gas hot water cylinder (gas hot water tank) water temperature drops below the gas water heater thermostat set point, the gas hot water system works by having the gas water heater burner run until the temperature recovers to the set point.

 It is also responsible for safety, with a flame sensor and automatic gas cut-off in the event of a problem.

-Turning on Your Gas Hot Water System
+Turning on Your LPG Gas Hot Water System

 However, leaky water pipelines and gas hot water system repairs require immediate inspection.

-The Water Heating Process
+The Continuous Gas Hot Water NZ (Tankless Water Heater NZ) Heating Process

-The course of the water is typically a serpentine pattern, allowing the water to absorb as much heat as possible from the walls of the heat exchanger. (see image)
+The course of the water through a continuous flow gas hot water system is typically a serpentine pattern, allowing the water to absorb as much heat as possible from the walls of the gas hot water heat exchanger. (see image)

 This is often called a “condensing” model.